HabitatFramework/UserGuide/concepts/concepts.rst

 Apart from the spatial representation of the features, the habitat framework only retains the TOID from OS MasterMap because all other attributes can be retrieved using this if necessary.
 Where OS MasterMap features need to be sub-divided into smaller units in order to represent habitat survey details that are not already shown these still retain the original TOID but are also assigned a fragment identifier so that each fragment can be uniquely identified.

-.. raw:: latex

-	\newpage

 .. _incid:

 Incremental Identifier
 ======================

 Every feature in the GIS layer, and associated attributes in the relational database, is assigned to an INCID (\ **Inc**\ remental **id**\ entifier).
-An INCID can be thought of as a logical grouping of features that share a common set of attributes and are spatially related (i.e. neighbouring or proximate) [3]_.
+An INCID can be thought of as a logical grouping of features that share a common set of attributes and are spatially related (i.e. neighbouring or proximate) [4]_.
 Each INCID can relate to one or more features.
 Grouping features with common attributes in this way reduces the number of database records required and allows the features and their attributes to all be maintained together.

 In order to amend the attributes for one or more features in a larger group of features (i.e. in the same INCID as other features) without updating the remaining features, the features must first be split into their own logical grouping - i.e. they must be assigned to a new INCID (see :ref:`logical_split` for more details.)

 Similarly, features from different INCIDs that are actually related and should share the same common set of attributes can be merged into the same INCID (see :ref:`logical_merge` for more details.)

 ..
-[3] Features in the same INCID do not have to be adjacent but it is recommended that they are at least associated with one-another (e.g. they are within the same site or either side of the same road/railway).
+[4] Features in the same INCID do not have to be adjacent but it is recommended that they are at least associated with one-another (e.g. they are within the same site or either side of the same road/railway).

 .. raw:: latex